 This increased flow helps us feel more energised, similar to how our bodies feel after exercising.
-Did you know that walking releases endorphins into our bodies on a regular basis?

 One of the benefits of walking on a daily basis is that it allows us to unwind.